“If you cannot be a poet, be the poem.” David Carradine

 Marybeth studied Spanish at the University of Massachusetts Amherst and Salem State University, specializing in Latin American literature and politics.
 She studied abroad in Spain and Cuba and has traveled extensively throughout South America.
 She is an experienced ESOL instructor, having taught immigrant communities in the US and while living abroad, most recently in Colombia.
 Marybeth also operates Two Toad Farm in Lebanon, ME where she and her partner, Jordan, raise chickens and grow over two hundred varieties of organic herbs and vegetables.
 Marybeth recently accompanied two TNS students to Argentina to work on an organic dairy farm (and perfect their Spanish) during a three week “Intensive.”

-Rev. Maureen Gill Ausbrook wrote the textbook she is using to teach “The History of Medicine” at TNS.
-Maureen is a graduate of All Paths Divinity School and Loyola University Chicago.
+Rev. Maureen Gill Ausbrook teaches a series of classes in medical humanities at The New School, including forensic science, medical ethics, and history of medicine (for which she uses her self-authored textbook, “The History of Medicine”).
+She is a graduate of All Paths Divinity School and Loyola University Chicago.
 Her research areas are the history of medicine, medical ethics, religion and public policy.
-While in graduate school, Maureen completed a 600-hour clinical internship with the Patient Consult Service at Loyola University Medical Center (Chicago).
-She has taught the history of medicine (emphasis on German physicians and the Holocaust) at Stritch School of Medicine, as well as U.S. and European history, philosophy and medical ethics at the community college level.
-Maureen is an author and public speaker and ordained interfaith minister with a special ministry as a pet chaplain who works with veterinarians and animal rescue workers in areas concerning animal rights and animal ethics.
+While in graduate school, Maureen completed a 600-hour clinical internship with the Patient Consult Service at Loyola University Medical Center.
+She has taught the history of medicine at Stritch School of Medicine, as well as U.S. and European history, philosophy and medical ethics at the community college level.
+Maureen is an author and public speaker and ordained interfaith minister with specialized training in community ministry.
+Areas of expertise include suicide awareness and prevention (emphasis on teens and veterans), loss and bereavement, homelessness across demographics.
+She is also a pet chaplain who works with veterinarians and animal rescue workers in areas concerning animal rights, animal ethics and bereavement.

 Josie Perkins has been studying music since the age of seven.
 Piano was her first instrument of study followed by saxophone and private vocal training.
 Josie is a graduate of Point Park University where she received a B.A. in Theater Arts with a Musical Theater concentration.
 She also holds her certification as a licensed Kindermusik educator.
 In 1995 Josie joined the musical international program Up With People and traveled throughout the U.S., Canada and Scandinavia sharing the universal language of music with students and families from over 32 countries.
 She has seen first hand the positive effect music has on people and their lives.
 Josie is excited to have the opportunity to share her knowledge of the musical language with students at The New School.